IBM/integrity-enforcer/docs/README_INSTALL_SIGNING_SERVICE.md

 # Signing Service
 We build a signing service for demo purpose.
-This is a handy toolto be used for creating signature for resources to be deployed on a cluster while integrity enforcement is enabled.
+This is a handy tool to create signatures for resources to be deployed on a cluster while integrity enforcement is enabled.

 This document describe the steps for deploying signing service an OCP cluster.